-2. It is the responsibility of the Field Research Director to ensure that all raw data, summaries and other items connected with the study are properly entered and stored in the Field Data Book.
+2. It is the responsibility of the Field Research Director to ensure that all raw data, summaries and other items connected with the study are properly entered and stored in the paper FDB or eFDB.

-3. A hard copy of electronic data and charts from monitoring devices should be placed in the file after the information is generated.
-The first printing of data from monitoring devices is considered the original document from which extra copies are made.
+3. Electronic data and charts from monitoring devices may be kept as electronic files and uploaded to the eFDB or the electronic Facility Files after the information is generated.
+Alternatively, copies of the electronic data may be printed and kept in the paper Facility Files and/or when applicable, in the paper FDB.
+The electronic file generated and downloaded from the monitoring devices is considered the original document from which extra copies are made.

-4. All data will be recorded in an IR-4 Field Data Book in indelible ink.
+4. All data will be recorded in the paper FDB in indelible ink or eFDB.
 Blue ink is preferred to distinguish original documents from copies.
 All entries must be dated and initialed.

 5. Corrections will be made by crossing through the item with one line, initialing and dating it, and writing a short explanation for the change.
-Error codes in the IR-4 Field Data Book should be used whenever possible to explain the change.
+Error codes in the IR-4 paper FDB or eFDB should be used whenever possible to explain the change.

-6. Pages containing data should not be removed from the Field Data Book.
-Copies of blank forms may be added to the book as needed.
+6. Paper pages or electronic files containing raw data should not be removed from the paper FDB or eFDB.
+Paper copies of blank forms may be added to the paper FDB book as needed.
 Verified copies of data from other trials may be added following requirements on the form.

-7. Give the location of the original data if true copies are included in the Field Data Book.
+7. Give the location of the original data if true copies are included in the paper FDB and in the electronic files uploaded to the eFDB.